AmelieRmd/AmelieRmd/README.md

-- 👋 Hi, I’m @AmelieRmd
+# H1 👋 Hi, I'm Amélie ! 👋

-- 👀 I’m interested in Data Science
+After working for 10 years in consulting, I decided to learn Data Science.

-- 🌱 I’m currently learning Data Science at Le Wagon Paris
+- 👀 Currently looking for Data Analyst / Data Scientist opportunities
-- 💞️ I’m looking to collaborate on Data Science projects using Python
+- 🌱 I spent 3 months learning Data Science at Le Wagon Paris
-- 📫 How to reach me ...
+- 📫 How to reach me : ramond.amelie@gmail.com

 <!---
 AmelieRmd/AmelieRmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.